wecreatedigital/set-minimum-checkout-amount-for-woocommerce/README.md

-# Set Minimum Order Amount for WooCommerce
+# Set Minimum Checkout Amount for WooCommerce
-Prevent customers from completing their order by setting a minimum order amount.
-If a customer attempt to reach the checkout, they are automatically sent back to the basket.
+Prevent customers from completing their order by setting a minimum checkout amount.
+This is the order total or sub-total (defined in the settings) that must be met.
+If a customer attempts to reach the checkout, they are automatically sent back to the basket.

 With this plugin you can:

-- Specify the minimum order amount
+- Specify the minimum checkout amount
-- Determine the minimum order amount is against the customer's total or sub-total
+- Determine the minimum checkout amount is against the customer's total or sub-total
-- Customise the warning message when the minimum order amount is not set
+- Customise the warning message when the minimum checkout amount is not set
 - Set the minimum order rule to apply between two dates (start and end)

 ## Installation